corda/corda/docs/source/design/corda-gradle-plugin-v2/secure-dependencies.md

     dependencyConstraints {

         // The gradle configurations to include.
-There will be sensible default values. includeConfigurations = ['api', 'implementation', 'runtime' ]
+There will be sensible default values, so this line will typically not be necessary. includeConfigurations = ['api', 'implementation', 'runtime' ]

         // This approach is inspired by the shadow plugin: https://imperceptiblethoughts.com/shadow/configuration/dependencies/#filtering-dependencies.